Skill Demand Index

 Jobs Analyzed

-Most employers want Applicant Tracking Systems (ATS) at hands-on daily use, not textbook knowledge.
+Most employers want Applicant Tracking Systems (ATS) at basic competency with practical application.

 Overview